Benjamin Netanyahu: Prime Minister (1996–1999)

-The months leading up to the 1996 Israeli election were marred by a series of Hamas terrorist attacks in Israel.
-After the Shin Bet assassinated Hamas military leader Yahya Ayyash on 5 January 1996, Mohammed Deif, now commander of the Qassam Brigades, organized a bombing campaign inside Israel as retaliation, including the Dizengoff Center suicide bombing and Jaffa Road bus bombings.
+The months leading up to the 1996 Israeli election were marred by Hamas terrorist attacks in Israel.
+After the Shin Bet assassinated Hamas military leader Yahya Ayyash on 5 January 1996, Mohammed Deif, commander of the Qassam Brigades, organized a bombing campaign inside Israel as retaliation, including the Dizengoff Center suicide bombing and Jaffa Road bus bombings.
 It has been alleged that Syria and Iran had helped in their planning and financing.
-According to a report, Syrian Defense Minister Mustafa Tlass instructed Ghazi Kanaan to establish links between Hezbollah and Hamas fighters, who were then trained both in Lebanon and Iran and participated in the retaliatory operations for the murder of Ayyash.
-According to Mike Kelly, Hamas operative Hassan Salameh, who planned three of the attacks, was trained in Iran.
+According to a report, Syrian Defense Minister Mustafa Tlass instructed Ghazi Kanaan to establish links between Hezbollah and Hamas fighters, who were then trained in Lebanon and Iran and participated in the retaliatory operations.
+Hamas operative Hassan Salameh, who planned three of the attacks, was trained in Iran.

-According to Ronen Bergman, Deif's bombing campaign and the Israeli intelligence services failure to prevent it, was a factor that led to the defeat of Prime Minister Shimon Peres and the Israeli Labor Party in the 1996 Israeli general election and the victory of the Likud party of Netanyahu, who opposed the Oslo Accords.
+According to Ronen Bergman, Deif's bombing campaign and the Israeli intelligence services failure to prevent it, was a factor that led to the defeat of Prime Minister Shimon Peres and the Israeli Labor Party in the 1996 Israeli general election and victory of the Likud party of Netanyahu, who opposed the Oslo Accords.
 Bergman writes that "after the election, the attacks stopped for almost a year.
 Some said this was because of Arafat's campaign against Hamas, and the arrest of many members of its military wing.
 Others believed that Hamas no longer had any reason to carry out suicide attacks, because Netanyahu had already almost completely stopped the peace process, which was the short-term goal of the attacks anyway."

 Netanyahu first met Palestinian president Arafat on 4 September 1996.
-Prior to the meeting, the two leaders spoke by telephone.
-The meetings would continue through Autumn 1996.
+Prior to the meeting, they spoke by telephone.
+The meetings continued through Autumn 1996.
 On their first meeting, Netanyahu said: "I would like to emphasize that we have to take into account the needs and the requirements of both sides on the basis of reciprocity and the assurance of the security and well-being of both Israelis and Palestinian alike."
 Arafat said: "We are determined to work with Mr. Netanyahu and with his government."
 The talks culminated on 14 January 1997, in the signing of the Hebron Protocol.

-In 1996, Netanyahu and Jerusalem's mayor Ehud Olmert decided to open an exit in the Arab Quarter for the Western Wall Tunnel, which prior prime minister Shimon Peres had instructed to be put on hold for the sake of peace.
-This sparked three days of rioting by Palestinians, resulting in dozens of both Israelis and Palestinians being killed.
+In 1996, Netanyahu and Jerusalem's mayor Ehud Olmert decided to open an exit in the Muslim Quarter for the Western Wall Tunnel, which Peres had put on hold for the sake of peace.
+This sparked three days of rioting by Palestinians, resulting in dozens of Israelis and Palestinians being killed.